Kitware/trame-vtklocal/README.rst

 For the pure Python trame usage, you can find the `documented API <https://trame.readthedocs.io/en/latest/trame.widgets.vtklocal.html>`_.

-By design there is a nice separation between VTK/WASM and trame-vtklocal which should make trame-vtklocal fairly independent of VTK/WASM version.
+By design there is a nice separation between VTK.wasm and trame-vtklocal which should make trame-vtklocal fairly independent of VTK.wasm version.
 But since we are still building capabilities, when the C++ API expend, we will also expand the Python/JavaScript component properties/methods.
 Hopefully we should be able to evolve trame-vtklocal with some reasonable fallback when the version of VTK is not in par with what is exposed in trame-vtklocal.

-Also most the testing of VTK/WASM is in VTK repository as many validation can be done in pure C++ or `Python <https://gitlab.kitware.com/vtk/vtk/-/tree/master/Serialization/Manager/Testing/Python>`_.
+Also most the testing of VTK.wasm is in VTK repository as many validation can be done in pure C++ or `Python <https://gitlab.kitware.com/vtk/vtk/-/tree/master/Serialization/Manager/Testing/Python>`_.
 Then we have `the WASM module API <https://gitlab.kitware.com/vtk/vtk/-/blob/master/Web/WebAssembly/vtkWasmSceneManagerEmBinding.cxx>`_  with its `node/chrome testing <https://gitlab.kitware.com/vtk/vtk/-/tree/master/Web/WebAssembly/Testing/JavaScript>`_.

 The documented API of `vtkWasmSceneManager <https://vtk.org/doc/nightly/html/classvtkWasmSceneManager.html>`_ and `vtkObjectManager parent of vtkWasmSceneManager <https://vtk.org/doc/nightly/html/classvtkObjectManager.html>`_